esekelvin24/article/README.md

 Kindly not that I deployed my applications using docker container. the docker-compose, Dockerfile are on the root directory of this projects

-You can the database hostname to localhost in your .env file if you are not using docker
+You can change the database hostname to localhost in your .env file if you are not using docker

 •	git clone ...
 •	php artisan migrate